Gvte-Kali/HelpingThings/README.md

 # HelpingThings
-Any things that can help with any IT project
+Any things that can help with any IT / Hacking project